Electronics Supply Chain Risk Report: Q2 2026

 For OEM buyers, the most important actions this quarter are practical and immediate:

-• Re-quote any BOM priced before April before committing to customer pricing.
+1. Re-quote early: Re-price any BOM quoted before April 2026 before committing to final customer pricing.

-• Lock near-term requirements for memory, discretes, MOSFETs, diodes, IGBTs, and ESD devices wherever demand is known.
+2. Lock requirements: Secure near-term requirements for memory, discretes, MOSFETs, diodes, IGBTs, and ESD devices wherever demand is known.

-• Identify Nexperia exposure on approved vendor lists and qualify alternates wherever possible.
+3. Mitigate Nexperia risk: Identify Nexperia exposure on approved vendor lists (AVLs) and qualify alternates immediately.

-• Review HTS classifications, country of origin, and China-origin content before the July 24 Section 122 date.
+4. Audit tariff exposure: Review HTS classifications, country of origin, and China-origin content before the July 24 Section 122 enforcement date.

-• Preserve customs documentation in case Section 122 litigation creates refund opportunities.
+5. Preserve documentation: Save all customs documentation in case Section 122 litigation creates refund opportunities.

-• Treat supplier lead times as part-number-specific, not category-wide, and validate current guidance before customer commitments.
+6. Verify part numbers: Treat supplier lead times as part-number-specific rather than category-wide.
+Always validate current guidance before making customer commitments.

 The Iran War and Semiconductor Materials

-The Middle East conflict has moved from a regional security issue to a direct electronics supply chain issue.
-The war that began on February 28, 2026 has severely disrupted normal commercial assumptions around the Strait of Hormuz.
+The Middle East conflict has moved from a regional security issue to a direct electronics supply chain threat.
+The war has severely disrupted normal commercial assumptions around the Strait of Hormuz.
 Before the conflict, roughly 130 ships transited the strait each day.
-By April, public government reporting described only a handful of ships risking the passage daily, and later shipping reports have continued to show severely limited traffic.2
+By April, public government reporting described only a handful of ships risking the passage daily.
+Later shipping reports have continued to show severely limited traffic.2

 The energy effect is already visible.
-Brent crude traded near $120 per barrel in the early weeks of the conflict before settling lower, and the International Energy Agency announced a 400 million barrel emergency stock release.
-Higher energy prices matter to electronics because they flow into fab power costs, chemical production, freight, packaging materials, and global inflation.
-But for electronics buyers, the larger issue is what the conflict is doing to semiconductor manufacturing materials.3
+Brent crude traded near $120 per barrel in the early weeks of the conflict before settling lower.
+In response, the International Energy Agency announced a 400 million barrel emergency stock release.
+Higher energy prices matter to electronics because they flow into fab power costs, chemical production, freight, packaging materials, and global inflation.3

-The first is helium.
-Qatar’s Ras Laffan-linked production disruption removed roughly one-third of global helium supply from the market, and QatarEnergy declared force majeure in early March.
+• Helium: Qatar’s Ras Laffan-linked production disruption removed roughly one-third of the global helium supply from the market, and QatarEnergy declared force majeure in early March.
 Helium is used in semiconductor manufacturing for cooling, purging, and process-control applications, and there is no simple drop-in substitute for several critical fab uses.
 Even after production resumes, supply normalization may take weeks or months as logistics, contract allocation, and inventory positions reset.4

-The second is bromine.
-Israel and Jordan together account for roughly two-thirds of global bromine production.
+• Bromine: Israel and Jordan together account for roughly two-thirds of global bromine production.
 Bromine is a feedstock for semiconductor-grade hydrogen bromide and related specialty chemistries used in advanced chipmaking, especially etch processes.
-This has not yet become a full shortage, but it is a concentrated geographic risk sitting near an active conflict zone.5
+This has not yet become a full shortage, but it represents a highly concentrated geographic risk sitting near an active conflict zone.5

-The third is sulfur and sulfuric acid.
-Gulf producers supply sulfur and related inputs that support mining, leaching, and refining of critical materials used across semiconductor, battery, and electronics supply chains.
+• Sulfur and sulfuric acid: Gulf producers supply sulfur and related inputs that support the mining, leaching, and refining of critical materials used across semiconductor, battery, and electronics supply chains.
 Sulfur was already a pricing concern before the conflict escalated.
-Hormuz has turned that pricing concern into a broader lead-time and availability concern.
+The Hormuz closure has turned that pricing concern into a broader lead-time and availability concern.

 For East Asian semiconductor manufacturers, the exposure is significant.
-South Korea imports roughly 70 percent of its crude oil from the Middle East, and the region’s memory and logic manufacturers are now operating in an environment where energy, specialty gases, specialty chemicals, and freight are all less predictable than they were at the start of the year.
-Samsung and SK Hynix have meaningful high-bandwidth memory contract coverage, but a prolonged materials or energy disruption can still affect production planning, commodity DRAM availability, and pricing outside long-term agreements.6
+South Korea imports roughly 70 percent of its crude oil from the Middle East.
+The region’s memory and logic manufacturers are now operating in an environment where energy, specialty gases, specialty chemicals, and freight are all less predictable than they were at the start of the year.6

 Middle East conflict disrupting the semiconductor materials supply chain